Post

 ๐Ÿ’ก Show Answer

-Q3: What is the probability that a value \( x \) lies between \( \mu - 3\sigma \) and \( \mu + 3\sigma \) in any normal distribution?
+Q3: What percentage of values fall between \( \mu - 3\sigma \) and \( \mu + 3\sigma \)?

 ๐Ÿ’ก Show Answer

-Q4: What percentage of values lie between \( \mu - 2\sigma \) and \( \mu + 2\sigma \)?
+Q4: How about the range \( \mu - 2\sigma \) to \( \mu + 2\sigma \)?

 ๐Ÿ’ก Show Answer